carbon-io/fibers/docs/guide/index.rst

 Creating Fibers
 ---------------

-In order to syncronously call asyncronous functions, the calls must execute inside of a ``Fiber``.
+In order to synchronously call asynchronous functions, the calls must execute inside of a ``Fiber``.

 This is done via the ``__`` operator.
 The ``__`` operator takes a function of